functionland/docs/docs/mvp/fotos/backup.md

 ---
-title: Fotos Backup to Box
+title: Fotos Backup to Fula environment
 id: backup
 ---

-# Fotos Backup to Box
+# Fotos Backup to Fula  environment

 ## Acceptance Criteria

-You can backup a photo to your Box and retrieve it from the Box at a later date.
+You can backup a photo to your Fula environment and retrieve it from the Fula environment at a later date.

 ## Preconditions

-1. You already have a Box running.
+1. You already have a Fula environment running.

-2. You have already [set up Fotos](./setup) with your own wallet account and connected it to your Box.
+2. You have already [set up Fotos](./setup) with your own wallet account and connected it to your Fula environment.

 ## Steps